herboratory/Basil/README.md

 ## 📬 Contact

-For support, feedback, or collaboration inquiries, feel free to GitHub Pull Requests or Issues.
+For support, feedback, or collaboration inquiries, feel free to contact through email.
+Contact information can be found in the website.

 ---

 ## 🧭 Project Status

-Basil is actively developed and evolving.
+Bassanite is actively developed and evolving.
 Feature requests and feedback are welcome, but the project intentionally prioritizes **clarity and stability over feature bloat**.

 ---